Vyral/base-template/_posts/2020-06-23-what-can-you-expect-at-the-implement-my-business-seminar.md

   - Transaction Management
 excerpt: It’s time to learn how to put our systems into action!
 enclosure:
-pullquote: >-
-  I’m excited to dive deeper and share with you how to implement my business model.
+pullquote: I’m excited to dive deeper and share with you how to Implement My Business.
 enclosure_type: video/mp4
 enclosure_time:
 use_youtube_image: false